Tales

 The little creature nodded.

-- Yes, we are hungry too!
-The three young exclaimed at the same time.
+– Yes, we’re hungry too!
+The three young people exclaimed at the same time.

 - And what do you eat, little one?